 The next layer is another round of our foam on a roll.
 This not only protects the portrait but also to protects the hard edges of the hardboard.
 It adds a bit of extra padding to make everything soft for the final layer.

-The final layer is a waterproof outer covering in bright red plastic material.
-We wrap the entire portrait using clear wide tape and add our fragile tap on top along with the delivery address and any customer and delivery details from the courier.
+The final is to pack the portrait into our double walled cardboard boxes.
+We use clear wide tape and add our fragile tape along with the delivery address and customs and delivery details from the courier.
 We primarily use UPS as our courier and they collect the portrait direct from our studio.
 They are sent on a next day service, or overseas 1 - 3 days delivery.

 We hope that you have enjoyed our Horse portraits process page and if you have any questions, you are more than welcome to email us at any time.
 We are looking forward to working with you soon!

 Kimba's portrait arrived safely and last night Clay opened it.
 He is so happy with it.
 We both feel you captured him perfectly!
 Thank you so much, I'll recommend you to all my animal and horse loving friends.